GerardMR12/royal-penguin-site/README.md

-# royal-penguin-site
+# Royal Penguin Site
-Pages of the Royal Penguin branding for mobile apps.
+GitHub Pages of the Royal Penguin App Developer brand for mobile apps.